 “I have painted into each piece,” says Elisabeth Werp, the Norwegian painter showcasing her latest exhibition at Rostad Edwards Fine Art.
 “A puzzle… a little something that will not, or might not, be noticeable at first sight.”

-The hushed crowd, slowly aerating wine in perfectly slim, crystalline glasses, hung on to her every word at the exhibit’s opening on a humid Thursday evening in Wynwood.
-If there was a textbook definition of an artist, it would not be too far fetched to imagine Werp herself, her tall Scandinavian frame a lithe figure drawn from one of her own paintings.
+The hushed crowd, slowly aerating wine in slim, crystalline glasses, hang on to every word at the exhibit’s opening.
+It is a humid Thursday evening in Wynwood.
+If there is a textbook definition of an artist, it will not be too far fetched to imagine Werp herself, her statuesque Scandinavian frame a lithe figure drawn from one of her own paintings.

 Each layer of paint has a little less oil than the previous layer, resulting in a cracked effect.
-Months into each painting, she destroys her work with whatever medium closest to her, whether it’s sandpaper or a sharp tool.
-Even if it is something beautiful that she loves, she runs the risk of never being able to re-create it, and losing it forever.
+Months into each painting, she destroys her work with the tool closest to her.
+Sometimes it is sandpaper and other times, it is a sharp tool.
+Even if it is something beautiful that she loves, she runs the risk of never being able to re-create it, losing it forever.

-Werp discusses her childhood, moments of sadness and solitude that seem to never fully leave her, as anyone who has ever experienced a significant loss can attest to.
-It’s a universal thematic, loving and losing family and loved ones, their ghosts continuously haunting.
-Werp’s paintings are haunting to say the least, conversation pieces in any home.
-The kind of art that draws you in at first sight and begs to strip one’s façade.
+Werp discusses her childhood, moments of solitude that have never left her.
+Anyone who has experienced a significant loss understands.
+A universal thematic, loving and losing family and loved ones, their ghosts continuously haunting.
+Werp’s paintings are haunting, to say the least.
+They are conversation pieces in any home.
+They are the kind of art that draws you in, begging you to understand it.